BuilderIO/builder/packages/sdks/ARCHITECTURE.md

 The gen2 SDKs, along with gen1 React SDK, are part of the same monorepo.
 The monorepo is configured using yarn v3 workspaces and [Nx](https://nx.app/).

-The root of the yarn monorepo is and called `@builder.io/root`.
+The root of the yarn monorepo is the same as the github repo and called `@builder.io/root`.
 It is made up of the following:

 - `package/sdks`: the gen2 SDKs, along with all of their integration tests
 - `packages/react`: the gen1 React SDK